An Entire Epoch Within Her: Portraits of Unknown Women

 Enigmatic Expressions

-Much lore surrounds Italian High Renaissance artist and polymath Leonardo da Vinci’s small, unfinished poplar wood panel nicknamed “La Scapigliata” in Italian, or “The Lady with Dishevelled Hair.”
+Much lore surrounds Italian High Renaissance artist and polymath Leonardo da Vinci’s small, unfinished poplar wood panel nicknamed “La Scapigliata” in Italian, or “The Lady With Dishevelled Hair.”
 Painted in umber, oil, and white lead pigments, the subject, history, and purpose of the panel remains shrouded in mystery.

-"La Scapiliata," circa 1506–1508, Leonardo Da Vinci.
+"La Scapigliata," circa 1506–08, by Leonardo Da Vinci.
 Oil on panel.
 The National Gallery of Parma, Italy.
-(David Vives/Epoch Times)
+(David Vives/The Epoch Times)

-"La Scapiliata," circa 1506–1508, Leonardo Da Vinci.
+"La Scapigliata," circa 1506–08, by Leonardo Da Vinci.
 Oil on panel.
 The National Gallery of Parma, Italy.
-(David Vives/Epoch Times)
+David Vives/The Epoch Times

 A woman with wavy, tendril-like hair is featured in three-quarters view, her gaze downcast.
-Rendered in an umber monochrome, the woman’s face appears like a highly-refined sculpture.
+Rendered in an umber monochrome, the woman’s face appears like a highly refined sculpture.
 The panel’s purpose has been the subject of much speculation among art historians.
 Some believe it is a portrait sketch for an unfinished painting of Saint Anne; some maintain it is a small study for Leonardo’s “Virgin of the Rocks” at the National Gallery, London; and some think it was created in preparation for the lost painting “Leda and the Swan.”

 In any case, the mystery surrounding the painting’s purpose matches the mystifying quality of the woman’s expression.
 With a soft, barely visible smile similar to that of the “Mona Lisa,” the woman looks oblivious to the world around her, certainly unaware of the world of the viewer.
 In keeping with his signature technique of paint application, Leonardo uses sfumato (technique of softening the transitions between forms) to blend the features of the woman’s face, creating gently rolling forms with subtle gradations.